tutoriel étui à couteau en cuir

 leather knife case

-To fill in the gaps on the edges, use the handle stamps: Border 12.5 mm - 6606 and Camouflage 4.6 mm - C770 .
+To fill gaps on the edges, use the handle stamps: Border 12.5 mm - 6606 and Camouflage 4.6 mm - C770 .

 knife case

-9. POSITION THE PASSENGER
+9. POSITION THE PASSER-BY

 Mark the position of the loop on the leather then use a rasp to facilitate attachment when gluing the loop to the leather.